-Each game of A Song of Ice and Fire is played using 1 of the 5 Game Modes listed below.
+Each game of A Song of Ice and Fire is played using 1 of the 8 Game Modes listed below.
 These modes all offer unique methods of achieving victory, as well as having their own rules that modify gameplay.
 After constructing their army, players should agree upon a Game Mode, or select one at random.

-- A Game of Thrones: Armies fight to claim various Objectives across the battlefield, each granting a unique power. - A Clash of Kings: Players only start with a small portion of their army, with the rest arriving throughout the game. - A Storm of Swords: One army must hold off their opponent in a mighty castle siege. - A Feast for Crows: The mental fatigue of the battlefield takes its toll on units as bodies stack up during the fight. - The Winds of Winter: Both armies take to the battlefield to complete secret missions, hidden from their opponents.
+- A Game of Thrones: Armies fight to claim various Objectives across the battlefield, each granting a unique power. - A Clash of Kings: Players only start with a small portion of their army, with the rest arriving throughout the game. - A Storm of Swords: One army must hold off their opponent in a mighty castle siege. - A Feast for Crows: The mental fatigue of the battlefield takes its toll on units as bodies stack up during the fight. - A Dance With Dragons: Units pick up and contest three key objectives across the battlefield. - The Winds of Winter: Both armies take to the battlefield to complete secret missions, hidden from their opponents. - Fire & Blood: Opponents target key enemy units for destruction and death. - Dark Wings, Dark Words: Both players contest over a number of shared missions.